otvam/pypeec/INSTALL.md

 #   - Using mamba as a dependency solver is faster

 # Create a Conda Environment with a Python interpreter
-mamba create -n pypeec python=3.10
+mamba create -n pypeec python=3.10 pypeec

 # Activate the Conda Environment
 mamba activate pypeec

-# Install PyPEEC from conda-forge
-mamba install conda-forge::pypeec

 # Check that PyPEEC is available
 pypeec --version